New York State Office of General Services - Division of Service-Disabled Veterans' Business Development

 - The business must have conducted business for, generally, at least one year prior to the application date.

-- One or more service-disabled veteran, with a service-connected disability rating of 10% or more from the U.S. Department of Veterans Affairs (or from the New York State Division of Veterans’ Affairs for National Guard veterans), must own at least 51% of the business.
+- One or more service-disabled veterans, with a service-connected disability rating of 10% or more from the U.S. Department of Veterans Affairs (or from the New York State Division of Veterans’ Affairs for National Guard veterans), must own at least 51% of the business.

 - Service-disabled veteran ownership must be real, substantial, and continuing.